leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 ```

 ### Non-blocking I/O
-It is possible that programmers issue a `read()` or `write()` request on a file, rather than putting the process to sleep to wait for data avialable, the call will return immediately with an error code if there is no data available, and the request can be reissued later on the same file descriptor for further operations.
+It is possible that programmers issue a `read()` or `write()` request on a file, rather than putting the process to sleep to wait for data avialable, the call will return immediately with an error code if it is unable to process immediately, and the request can be reissued later on the same file descriptor for further operations.
 This is called Non-blocking I/O. POSIX allows us to turn on the non-blocking mode either using the `O_NONBLOCK` option in the call to open the file or setting non-blocking mode on an already opened file descriptor using the fcntl call.
 Both of these options are documented in the GNU libc documentation.
 With this mode, the application can performs I/O with multiple files, without ever blocking and missing data available in other file.

 ```
 TODO move to Linux Kernel Support section